shalommmitz/mood_tracker_telegram_bot/README.md

-A software that logs answer to 3 questions regarding current mood.
+A software that logs answers to 3 questions regarding current mood.

 Results are logged to the current directory as a YAML file.